yozik04/nibe/README.md

 ## Disclaimer
 Nibe is registered mark of NIBE Energy Systems.

 The code was developed as a way of integrating personally owned Nibe heatpump, and it cannot be used for other purposes.
-It is not affiliated with any company and it doesn't have have commercial intent.
+It is not affiliated with any company, and it doesn't have commercial intent.

 The code is provided AS IS and the developers will not be held responsible for failures in the heatpump operation or any other malfunction.